Wicked City (1987 film): Release

+Although classified as OVA by JHV, it was released theatrically in Japan by Joy Pack Film on 19 April 1987 and received a western dub by Streamline Pictures under the name Wicked City on 20 August 1993.

+Home media

-Although classified as OVA by JHV, it was released theatrically in Japan by Joy Pack Film on 19 April 1987 and received a western release dubbed by Streamline Pictures under the name Wicked City on 20 August 1993.
-After Streamline Pictures lost the distribution rights, it was licensed and distributed by Urban Vision.
-A censored version of the film was distributed by Manga Entertainment in the UK with a different dub.
-Both the Streamline and Manga UK dubs were released in Australia, with the Manga UK dub being released on VHS in 1994.
+After Streamline lost distribution rights, it was licensed and distributed by Urban Vision.
+An edited version was distributed by Manga Entertainment in the United Kingdom with a different dub.
+Both were released in Australia, with the Manga UK dub being released on VHS in 1994.
 In 1995, Manga Video released in Australia a bundle VHS consisting of Wicked City and Monster City, this version containing the Streamline dub.
 In 1997 when Madman Entertainment was named distributor for Manga in Australia, the Streamline dub was released on a single tape, and the Manga UK version was phased out.

-On 26 July 2015, Discotek Media announced at their Otakon panel that they have acquired the movie and re-released the movie on DVD in 2016 with a new video transfer and with both Streamline and Manga UK English dubs.
+On 26 July 2015, Discotek Media announced at their Otakon panel that they have acquired the rights and re-released the film on DVD in 2016 with a new video transfer and with both Streamline and Manga UK English dubs.
 On 28 September 2018, Toei announced a Region 2 Blu-ray release of the OVA to be released on 9 January 2019.